San Diego Injury Law Center Birth Injury Lawyers

 - Rupture of the uterus

 All of these conditions can present an obstetrical emergency which can result in requiring that the baby be delivered quickly, usually by an emergency cesarean section.
 While most hospitals can perform a cesarean section with 30 minutes of the decision by the obstetrician for such surgery, these obstetrical emergencies often require a delivery within 15-20 minutes or less to prevent any significant brain injury in the baby.

 The incidence of each of these obstetrical emergencies is considered rare at less than 5% of deliveries, but if such a problem does occur, the impact is serious, and the effects on the baby and the family can be devastating for the rest of their lives.

-If your child has suffered a brain injury due to any of these circumstances, please call us to determine if you have a case for medical malpractice Toll Free (619) 338-8230.
+If your child has suffered a brain injury due to any of these circumstances, please call us to determine if you have a case (619) 338-8230.

 Brachial Plexus Birth Injury